yoanbernabeu/OpenStreamPoll/README.md

 1. Add a Browser Source in your OBS scene
 2. Set the URL to: `https://yourdomain.com/obs`
 3. Adjust the size and position as needed

+#### QR Code Display
+To show a QR code linking to the active poll:
+1. Add another Browser Source in your OBS scene
+2. Set the URL to: `https://yourdomain.com/obs/qr`
+3. The QR code will automatically update when a new poll becomes active
+4. Viewers can scan the QR code with their mobile devices to access the current poll

 #### OBS Dock Integration
 Manage polls directly from OBS: